emberjs/rfcs/text/0625-helper-managers.md

 This allows the manager to store metadata that it doesn't want to expose to the user.

+This hook is _not_ autotracked - changes to tracked values used within this hook will _not_ result in a call to any of the other lifecycle hooks.
+If users do want to autotrack some values used during construction, they can either create the instance of the helper in `runEffect` or `getValue`, or they can use the `cache` API to autotrack the `createHelper` hook themselves.
+This provides maximum flexibility and expressiveness to manager authors.

 This hook has the following timing semantics:

 **Always**